renato76/next-movies-frontend/README.md

 This projetc has been setup using Next JS, TypeScript and React which consumes an API created with Strapi Headless CMS.

-React Query has been used to fetch all the movies, and also invalidated the query to ensure we always have fresh data.
+I used React Query for fetching all movies, and for creating a movie.
+For create a movie, also added invalidateQueries() function which refetch the latest data after a user adds a new movie.

 For styling I used Tailwind CSS.